• Skip to primary navigation

 1. Preheat oven to 350°F. Line 24 standard muffin cups with paper liners.

-2. Whisk together flour, pumpkin spice, baking soda, and salt in a medium bowl.
-Set aside.
+2. Whisk together flour, pumpkin spice, baking powder, baking soda, and salt in a large bowl.

-4. Prepare the crumb topping: stir together flour, oats, brown sugar, and pumpkin spice.
+4. Crumb Topping (Optional Step).
+Stir together flour, oats, brown sugar, and pumpkin spice.
 Add the melted butter.
 Stir until crumbly.

 5. Scoop batter into muffin cups, filling them about ⅔ full.
-Top with crumb mixture.
+If using crumb topping, sprinkle it onto the tops of each muffin.

-6. Bake until golden brown and set.
-(A toothpick interested into the center of the muffins should come out clean.)
-About 20 minutes.
+6. Bake until the muffins golden brown and set.
+A toothpick inserted into the center of the muffins should come out clean, about 20 minutes.

 7. Remove the pans from the oven.
-Allow the muffins to cool in the pans for five minutes and then transfer to a wire rack to cool completely.
+Allow the muffins to cool in the pans for 10 minutes and then transfer to a wire rack to cool completely.

 Recipe Notes